-In doing so, it situates these concerns as embedded in international intellectual arguments and artistic practices, proposing that decolonial thinking in South African music studies should never be a parochial affair.
-We have now become aware of the possibility of arranging the entire herri environment as a work of art, as a teaching machine designed to maximize perception and to make everyday learning a process of discovery.
+In terms of a teaching and research resource that demonstrates the possibilities of new media and hybrid technologies in pursuing healing, herri is imagining a future African Psychology and music studies.
+We have now become aware of the possibility of arranging the entire herri environment as both a work of art, and as a teaching tool designed to maximize perception and to make everyday learning a process of discovery.

-herri is conceived, curated and edited by Aryan Kaganof
+herri is conceived, curated and edited by Aryan Kaganof.

 herri 9 has been made possible thanks to a funding grant from the Social Impact Initiative at Stellenbosch University.